PythonUser-ux/A-deblurring-task/README.md

-The task consists in creating a deblurring deep learning model, aimed to remove gaussian blur and gaussian noise from images. <br><br>
+The task consists in creating a deblurring deep learning model, aimed to remove gaussian blur and gaussian noise from images. <br>
 The dataset is built starting from CIFAR-10 images collection.